 All of these symptoms, to include coordination and hand strength improves over the following weeks and months.

-Summary: Recovery time depends on choosing a skilled surgeon as well as following doctor-recommended steps at home.
+Summary: Recovery time depends on choosing a skilled surgeon, such as Dr. Khan at Executive Plastic Surgery as well as following doctor-recommended steps at home.
 Pain, coordination and strength get better in weeks and months after surgery.

 Learn About Healing From Carpal Tunnel Surgery Then Call Our Office: